burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   { ... }
   ```

-* Initialization in range based `for` loop  statement:
+* Initialization in range-based `for` loop  statement:
   ```cpp
   for ([initialization;] range_declaration : range_expression)
   // loop statement